- If they already own a laptop, are children able to use their own laptop?

 - How is this paid for?

-- What support is there if my child encounters a problem?
+- What support is there if a problem arises?

 - Do students have access to enough power to use the laptop in class throughout the day?

-- Can my child put their own music, etc. onto the school-issued laptop?
+- Can students put their own music, etc. onto the school-issued laptop?

-- Is there anything my child has to do prior to receiving a laptop?
+- Is there anything students have to do prior to receiving a laptop?

 - How are issues of inappropriate usage handled?

 - How does MKA ensure that any online applications/services are safe for student use?